 What Exactly Is Medical Malpractice?

 Medical malpractice refers to professional negligence by a healthcare professional or provider who deviated from the normal medical standards expected within their specialty.
-This often occurs when the treatment provided was substandard and caused harm resulting in an egregious injury or death to a patient.
+This often occurs when the treatment provided is substandard and causes harm, resulting in an egregious injury or death to a patient.

-In the majority of cases, medical malpractice or negligence involves a medical error, possibly…
+In the majority of cases, negligence or medical malpractice claims involve a medical error, such as:

 The error may also have occurred because of something the healthcare professional did not do.
 This is known as an act of omission.